Winter-Reed Teacher Loan Repayment

 • Awards will be paid at the end of each school year.

-• First-year recipients working in a non-shortage area receive up to $1,500 annually; first-year recipients working in a critical shortage area receive up to $4,000 annually.
+• First-time award recipients working in a non-shortage area receive up to $1,500 annually; first-time award recipients working in a critical shortage area receive up to $4,000 annually.

-• Second-year recipients working in a non-shortage area receive up to $2,500 annually; second-year recipients working in a critical shortage area receive up to $5,000 annually.
+• Second-time award recipients working in a non-shortage area receive up to $2,500 annually; second-time award recipients working in a critical shortage area receive up to $5,000 annually.

-• Third-year recipients working in a non-shortage area receive up to $3,500 annually; third-year recipients working in a critical shortage area receive up to $6,000 annually.
+• Third-time award recipients working in a non-shortage area receive up to $3,500 annually; third-time award recipients working in a critical shortage area receive up to $6,000 annually.

 • Awards are paid directly to the loan servicer.